Explore & master

 Balancing ESG considerations and Financial Risks

 The first two exclusion screens had limited impacts on risk, especially when using an optimized reallocation method.
 The consensus screen caused a tracking error of 0.9% and 1.5% in Europe- and US-based funds, respectively.
+As a reminder, tracking error is a measure of the volatility of the difference in returns between a portfolio and a benchmark or reference index over a given period.
 Applying the PAB screen increased these values by about 0.5%.
 However, more ambitious exclusion strategies, like the SDG screen, led to more substantial levels of active risk—on average 4.7% in both European and US-based funds.
 For institutional investors, such levels call for some caution due to higher risks and potential deviations from sector norms, especially in the energy and utilities sectors.

 Beyond active risk, the authors also show that exclusions tend to increase exposure to the “profitability” factor while slightly decreasing exposure to “value” and “investment” factors.